microsoft/mu_basecore/Docs/feature_memory_protection.md

 space overhead will be 6K\*n and thus O(n) time to populate the headers.
 Of course, in most cases the number of images is fairly low, and so enabling this feature is relatively inexpensive.

-**Available Bits:**
+**Available Settings:**

-- BIT0 - Images from Unknown devices
+- FromUnknown                 - Protect images from unknown devices
-- BIT1 - Images from firmware volumes
+- FromFv                      - Protect images from firmware volume
+- RaiseErrorIfProtectionFails - If set, images which fail to be protected will be unloaded.
+This excludes failure because CPU Arch Protocol has not yet been installed

-## PcdDxeNxMemoryProtectionPolicy
+## DxeNxMemoryProtectionPolicy

-Sets DXE memory protection policy.
-If a bit is set, memory regions of the associated type will be mapped non-executable. **Note** that a portion of memory will only be marked as non-executable once gEfiCpuArchProtocolGuid has been published. **Also note** that in order to enable Data Execution Protection, the operating system needs to set the [IA32_EFER.NXE](#Non-eXecute/eXecute-Disable-Bit-(NX/DX)) bit in the IA32_EFER [MSR](#-Model-specific-Register-(MSR)), and then set the [XD](#Non-eXecute/eXecute-Disable-Bit-(NX/DX)) bit in the CPU [PAE](#Physical/Page-Address-Extension) page table. **Finally**, [NX](#Non-eXecute/eXecute-Disable-Bit-(NX/DX)) settings cannot be applied while in SMM.
+Every active memory type will be mapped as non-executable.
+**Note** that a portion of memory will only be marked as non-executable once gEfiCpuArchProtocolGuid has been published. **Also note** that in order to enable Data Execution Protection, the operating system needs to set the [IA32_EFER.NXE](#Non-eXecute/eXecute-Disable-Bit-(NX/DX)) bit in the IA32_EFER [MSR](#-Model-specific-Register-(MSR)), and then set the [XD](#Non-eXecute/eXecute-Disable-Bit-(NX/DX)) bit in the CPU [PAE](#Physical/Page-Address-Extension) page table. **Finally**, [NX](#Non-eXecute/eXecute-Disable-Bit-(NX/DX)) settings cannot be applied while in SMM.

-This PCD is consumed by DXE Core through [ApplyMemoryProtectionPolicy()](https://github.com/tianocore/edk2/blob/master/MdeModulePkg/Core/Dxe/Misc/MemoryProtection.c) which sets the NX attribute for allocated memory using the CPU_ARCH protocol (hence why gEfiCpuArchProtocolGuid must be published for this to work).
+This policy is consumed by DXE Core through [ApplyMemoryProtectionPolicy()](https://github.com/tianocore/edk2/blob/master/MdeModulePkg/Core/Dxe/Misc/MemoryProtection.c) which sets the NX attribute for allocated memory using the CPU_ARCH protocol (hence why gEfiCpuArchProtocolGuid must be published for this to work).
 Once gEfiCpuArchProtocolGuid is published,